jugechengzi/Rationalization-MCD/Readme.md

 **update in 2024.0201: We apologize that the previous version had some minor bugs that didn't work straight away, we fixed them:**
-"from model import GenEncNoShareModel": We do not use GenEncNoShareModel.
+"from model import GenEncNoShareModel": We do not use GenEncNoShareModel in our final version.
 Just delete it.

 if args.model_type!='sp':
   for idx,p in model.layernorm2.named_parameters():